lukaszkukla/hangman-x/README.md

 [Hangman game](https://en.wikipedia.org/wiki/Hangman_(game)#:~:text=Though%20the%20origins%20of%20the,to%20fill%20in%20the%20blanks.) requires user to guess the secret word by guessing the individual letters.
 Users have 6 attempts per word to beat the game before they will be 'hanged'.

-My version of the game shows word category and it allows user to choose between 3 levels of difficutly.
-Game continues until user stops, loose or guesses all questions from database.
+My version of the game allows user to choose between 3 levels of difficutly.
+Game continues until user stops, loose all lives or resign.

 ![responisive design](docs/screenshots/responsive-design.jpg "responive design for variouse device sizes")